Vermont Military Retirement Taxes 2026: Complete Tax Guide

 Ready to Calculate Your Vermont Retirement Income?

-See exactly what civilian salary you need based on your retirement pay, VA disability, and Vermont's 100% military pension exemption
+See exactly what civilian salary you need based on your retirement pay, VA disability, and Vermont's AGI-capped pension exemption

-Vermont offers outstanding tax advantages for military retirees with 100% exemption on ALL military retirement pay (no age or income limits) and property tax exemptions up to $40,000.
+Vermont offers solid tax advantages for military retirees: the pension is exempt when AGI is $125,000 or less, plus property tax exemptions up to $40,000.
 Combined with the lowest crime rate in America, stunning natural beauty, strong community values, excellent outdoor recreation, and high quality of life, Vermont is an exceptional retirement destination for servicemembers who value peace, safety, and rural living.
 Use our calculator above to see your exact financial picture in the Green Mountain State.

 β Support This Free Resource